fireblogcms/gatsby-starter-fireblog-basic/README.md

 $ cd fireblog
 ```

-2. Create a `.env` file and fill all the variables from `.env.template` file.
+2. Create a `.env` file and fill the variables from `.env.template` file.

+- SITE_URL : the absolute URL of your site.
+For localhost, it will be "http://localhost:8000"
+- FIREBLOG_GRAPHQL_ENDPOINT : url of your fireblog API.
+If not specified, a demo blog will be used so that you can try fireblog without creating an account.
+- GOOGLE_ANALYTICS_TRACKING_ID : enable google analytics stats.

 Running the dev server: